-At Rebuilding Together, we make essential repairs to help our neighbors stay in their homes.
+At Rebuilding Together Kansas City, we make essential repairs to help our most vulnerable neighbors - including low-income families, seniors, individuals with disabilities, and veterans - stay in their homes.

 Repairing homes, revitalizing communities, rebuilding lives.